neatnik/omg.lol/info/Community/irc.md

 ### Hiding your IP address

 If you’d like to hide your connection details, you can request a _vhost_ or _virtual hostname_.
-Just type `/msg hostserv request [vhost]`, where `[vhost]` is whatever virtual hostname you’d like to use.
+Just ask our friendly bot, penelope, in any channel she’s in: `peneleope: set my vhost to [vhost]`, where `[vhost]` is whatever virtual hostname you’d like to use.
 You can be creative here, within reason.
-Once you’ve done that, let Adam know so that he can approve it (`/msg adam please approve my vhost request kthxbai`).

 ### Channels